amritastha/7_Segment_Decoder_Display/README.md

 # 7_Segment_Decoder_Display

 ## Overview:
-- Produce a combinational circuit functioning as a seven-segment decoder to receive a three-bit binary number and mapped to the corresponding decimal digits ranging from 0 to 7
+- Produce a combinational circuit functioning as a seven-segment decoder to receive a three-bit binary number (eight permutations 000 to 111) and mapped to the corresponding decimal digits ranging from 0 to 7 on a 7-segment display
-- Eight permuatations (000 to 111) will be mapped to the decimal digits 0 through 7

 ## Purpose:
 - Design, implement, and test a combinational logic circuit by ultilizing the minimum number of gates as possible to function as a seven-segment decoder that receives a three-bit binary number as its input and where each of the seven outputs (a, b, c, d, e, f, and g) represents one segment of the 7-segment LED display to visually display the corresponding decimal (equivalent) value ranging from 0 to 7 based on the segment combinations